pingidentity/pingdirectory-go-client/configurationapi/docs/AddHttpServletExtensionRequest.md

 ### NewAddHttpServletExtensionRequest

-`func NewAddHttpServletExtensionRequest(extensionName string, schemas []EnumthirdPartyHttpServletExtensionSchemaUrn, scriptClass string, baseContextPath string, availableStatusCode int32, degradedStatusCode int32, unavailableStatusCode int32, documentRootDirectory string, temporaryDirectory string, temporaryDirectoryPermissions string, debugLevel EnumhttpServletExtensionDebugLevelProp, debugType []EnumhttpServletExtensionDebugTypeProp, includeStackTrace bool, extensionClass string, ) *AddHttpServletExtensionRequest`
+`func NewAddHttpServletExtensionRequest(extensionName string, schemas []EnumthirdPartyHttpServletExtensionSchemaUrn, scriptClass string, baseContextPath string, availableStatusCode int32, degradedStatusCode int32, unavailableStatusCode int32, documentRootDirectory string, extensionClass string, ) *AddHttpServletExtensionRequest`

 NewAddHttpServletExtensionRequest instantiates a new AddHttpServletExtensionRequest object This constructor will assign default values to properties that have it defined,